sts10/tidy/readme.markdown

     -l, --lowercase
             Lowercase all words on new list

-    -L, --remove-nonalphabetic
+    -L, --remove-non-latin-alphabetic
-            Remove all words with any non-alphabetic characters or diacritic characters from new list (leaving only words composed entirely of letters [A-Z] or [a-z])
+            Remove all words with any characters not in the Latin alphabet (A through Z and a through z).
+All words with accented or diacritic characters will be removed, as well as any words with puncuation and internal whitespace

     -m, --minimum-word-length <MINIMUM_LENGTH>
             Set minimum word length